DevExpress/devextreme-documentation/api-reference/_hidden/dxDataGridColumn/groupCellTemplate.md

 - In [fixed columns](/api-reference/10%20UI%20Widgets/GridBase/1%20Configuration/columnFixing '{basewidgetpath}/Configuration/columnFixing/'), the template is initialized and rendered twice for each cell.

-[note] If you need to apply custom sorting for group cells, implement this and [calculateGroupValue](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#calculateGroupValue) properties.
-Refer to this <a href="https://github.com/DevExpress-Examples/DataGrid---How-to-apply-custom-sorting-to-a-grouped-column" target="_blank">Github repository</a> for an example.

 #####See Also#####
 - [Custom Templates](/concepts/05%20Widgets/zz%20Common/30%20Templates/10%20Custom%20Templates.md '/Documentation/Guide/Widgets/Common/Templates/#Custom_Templates')